diemildefreude/simpleSite/README.md

 # simpleSite
-just a simple site based on a design document
+just a simple website made in html/css/js, based on design documents found in the designDocs folder.

+the only js is for the mobile menu button.